The Push to Support the SAFR Act

 May 21, 2020

 MADISON, Wis.– This week, the WPPA joined Wisconsin Attorney General Josh Kaul and a bipartisan coalition of 51 attorneys general to urge Congress to pass S.3607, the Safeguarding America’s First Responders Act.
-Broadly supported by law enforcement groups across the county, including the National Association of Police Organizations (NAPO), the Act would permit the families of first responders that die or are permanently and totally disabled as a result of COVID-19 to receive the same federal benefits through the Public Safety Officer Benefits Program as those extended for first responders that are otherwise killed or injured in the line of duty.
+Broadly supported by law enforcement groups across the country, including the National Association of Police Organizations (NAPO), the Act would permit the families of first responders that die or are permanently and totally disabled as a result of COVID-19 to receive the same federal benefits through the Public Safety Officer Benefits Program as those extended for first responders that are otherwise killed or injured in the line of duty.
 Currently, federal law only provides certain benefits if evidence proves that the deceased or permanently disabled first responder contracted COVID-19 while on duty.
 The transmissibility of COVID-19 would make it nearly impossible for a first responder to satisfy that burden of proof.

 “I applaud the bipartisan group of U.S. Senators and am proud to be part of a bipartisan group of AGs supporting the SAFR Act,” said Attorney General Kaul.
 “We must support first responders who contract COVID-19 and their families.
 I encourage Congress to pass this legislation promptly.
 I also hope that Assembly Republicans will reconsider their decision to block legislation that would have meaningfully assisted first responders in getting worker’s compensation benefits if they contract COVID-19.”